kennethmikolaichik/Regis/README.md

 Use Regis > CAD FILES > Version 0.0
 All structural pieces have been 3D printed using PLA and ABS filament on an Ender 3.
 Any G-code files will be for this setup.
 Recommend high percentage to solid infill.

 All working CAD files have been created in FreeCAD Version 0.19 - (.FCStd) filetype.
-Please convert the if using another program.
+Please convert if using another program.
 Or fall in love with Freecad at https://www.freecad.org/

 The robots "shoes" have been constructed from rubber stoppers from the hardware store.
 They are necessary for any sort of traction on smooth surfaces.
-Purchase 1/2 inch stoppers and drill halfway through with a 7/64" or 1//4".
-Clean out the hole and slide on the ends of the legs.
+Purchase 1/2 inch stoppers and drill halfway through with a 7/64" or 1//4" drill bit.
+Clean out the holes and slide on the ends of the legs.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## Power Distribution Board